HaroldSaxon2018/The-Masters-plan/README.md

-# Blarg.Torn.api
+# attempts

-This is my attempt to use Blargbot to make API call to Torn
+This is my attempt to use languages.
+I don't really u derstand but I'm getting better